djeada/Statistics-Notes/notes/spatial_statistics/geostatistics.md

 The greater separation has a larger semivariance because the values are less strongly related.

 ![Covariance and semivariogram](../../assets/spatial_statistics/geostatistics/03_covariance_and_variogram.png)

----

-## 6. The empirical semivariogram
+## The empirical semivariogram

-In real data we do not know the true semivariogram.
-We estimate it from observed pairs.
+With real data, the true semivariogram is unknown, so we estimate it from observed pairs.

 For a lag bin around distance $h$,